 Figure 4.
-Probabilistic forecasts of surface air temperature for December-February 2021-2022.
+Probabilistic forecasts of surface air temperature for March - May 2022.
 The tercile category with the highest forecast probability is indicated by shaded areas.
 The most likely category for below-normal, above-normal and near-normal is depicted in blue, red and grey shadings respectively.
 White areas indicate equal chances for all categories in both cases.
 The baseline period is 1993-2009.
 Figure is generated by The WMO Lead Centre for Long-Range Forecast Multi-Model Ensemble.

-Although weak La Niña conditions are predicted to return in the equatorial central and eastern Pacific, the widespread warmer-than-average sea surfaces elsewhere are predicted to dominate the forecast of air temperatures for December-February 2021-2022.
-Positive temperature anomalies are expected over most of the land areas in the Northern Hemisphere, with the only large exceptions being north-western North America, the Indian subcontinent, the Indochinese Peninsula, and Australia.
-The largest land air-temperature anomalies are expected over the far northern and north-eastern parts of Asia and the Arctic, and in eastern parts of North America, where the models are consistent in predicting an anomalously warm December-February 2021-2022.
-The models are most consistent in their predictions of an anomalously warm winter over the north-eastern parts of Asia, and in south-eastern parts of North America including much of the Caribbean.
-Consistency for above-normal temperature is also high over much of Europe, Africa north of the equator, and over south-west Asia, although the predicted positive anomalies are not as high in these areas.
-Models are consistent in predicting below-normal temperatures over the coastal Pacific areas of northwestern North America.
-In near-equatorial latitudes and the Southern Hemisphere, positive temperature anomalies are predicted with high consistency over a large area from the Maritime subcontinent extending into the South Pacific, as well as over near equatorial Africa extending south-eastwards over Madagascar and beyond.
-Near-normal or belownormal temperatures are predicted for most of South America north of about 15° S. Other areas with high consistency in predictions of below-normal temperatures are the central and eastern tropical Pacific, reflecting the presence of weak La Niña conditions, the southern and south-eastern Pacific, and a small area in the central South Atlantic Ocean.
-There is weaker consistency in predictions of below-normal temperatures over much of Australia, south-eastern Southern Africa, and some northern parts of South America.
+Although near-normal ENSO conditions are predicted to return in the equatorial central and eastern Pacific, the widespread warmer-than-average sea surface temperatures elsewhere are predicted to dominate the forecast of air temperatures for March-May 2022.
+Positive temperature anomalies are expected over most of the land areas in the Northern Hemisphere, with the exceptions being north-western North America, southern Greenland, the Indian subcontinent, and southeast Asia.
+The largest land air-temperature anomalies are expected over the far northern and north-eastern parts of Asia and the Arctic, southern parts of North America, central America, Caribbean, and in the western and northern Europe where the models are consistent in predicting likelihood for anomalously warm March-May 2022.
+The models are most consistent in their predictions of higher probabilities for warm conditions over the northern and eastern parts of Asia, and in southern parts of North America including much of the Caribbean.
+Consistency for likelihood for above-normal temperature is also high over much of Europe.
+Models are consistent in predicting higher probabilities for below-normal temperatures over the coastal Pacific areas of north-western North America.
+In near-equatorial latitudes and the Southern Hemisphere, likelihood for positive temperature anomalies is predicted with high consistency over a large area from the Maritime subcontinent extending into the South Pacific, as well as over near-equatorial Africa extending south-eastwards over Madagascar.
+Near-normal or below-normal temperatures are predicted for most of South America north of about 30° S. Other areas with high consistency in the likelihood of predictions of below-normal temperatures are the central and eastern tropical Pacific, reflecting the presence of below-average SST conditions, and south-eastern Pacific.
+There is weaker consistency in the likelihood of predicting below-normal temperatures over much of Australia, and southern Africa.
+Over north-western South America temperature is predicted to be near-normal, however, model consistency is low.

-RA I (Africa): Enhanced probabilities of above-normal temperatures are indicated over almost the entire mainland of Africa north of about 15° S, over Madagascar and extending further south-east to the central southern Indian Ocean.
-Model consistency is moderate to high over these areas.
-Probabilities are strongest in near-equatorial regions expanding over Central Africa and much of the Greater Horn.
-Probabilities are also high over Madagascar, and model consistency is strongest here.
-In southern Africa probabilities there is no clear indication for a signal (and model consistency is also weak).
+RA I (Africa): Enhanced probabilities of above-normal temperatures are indicated over almost the entire mainland of Africa north of about 30° S, and over Madagascar.
+Model consistency is moderate to low over these areas.
+Probabilities are strongest in near-equatorial regions expanding over western regions of Central Africa, and over northwest Africa.
+In southern Africa, there is no clear indication for a signal (and model consistency is also weak).

-RA II (Asia): Enhanced probabilities for above-normal temperatures are indicated over the whole of Asia, except for the Indian subcontinent and parts of southeast Asia, where there are no clear indications for the temperature signal.
-The probabilities for above-normal temperatures are highest over the northern regions of east Asia and over the Maritime continent.
-Although the probabilities for above-normal temperature are only moderately increased, the model-to-model consistency is high over most of the continent, and most notably over much of the eastern and northern regions, as well as in the south-west.
+RA II (Asia): Enhanced probabilities for above-normal temperatures are indicated over the whole of Asia, except for parts of southeast Asia, where the forecast is for below-normal temperatures, however, the model consistency is low.
+The probabilities for above-normal temperatures are highest over the north and north-eastern regions of east Asia and over the Maritime continent.
+The model-to-model consistency for above-normal temperature is high over most of the continent, and most notably over much of the eastern and northern regions, the Maritime continent, as well as in the south-west over the Arabian Peninsula.